-The ATP Tour is the tour for the elites and this is where all the big stars play.
+The ATP Tour (external link) is the tour for the elites and this is where all the big stars play.
 The ATP-tour consists of three different categories – ATP World Tour 250, APT World Tour 500 or APT Tour Masters1000 (also referred to as super-nine).
 The number is equivalent to the number of ranking points you get if you win the tournament.
 At the end of the season, there is also the ATP Finals, where the top 8 ranked players qualify for this prestigious event.

 All in all, there are 65 ATP Tour tournaments played every year.

 - ATP World Tour 250 tournaments – #40

 - ATP World Tour 500 tournaments – #13

 - ATP World Masters 1000 tournaments – #9